majiakun111/gs/langchain-2025-04-17-daily-progress.md

 - ChatTongyi has the with_stuctured_output method, but it is always None (open)
 - Scope Error while trying to use Anthropic Model with GoogleVertex library. (open)
 - Remote malicious email injection which leads to control of the agent and forward the user's email (open)
-- community: Strip URLs from sitemap. (open)
-- SitemapLoader URLs are not properly strippe (open)

 ## Pull Requests
+- text-splitters: Set strict mypy rules (open)
+- community: fix cost calculations for 4.1 and o4 in OpenAI callback (open)
 - Deprecate HanaDB, HanaTranslator and update example notebook to use new implementation  (open)
 - langchain[lint]: fix mypy type ignores (open)
 - core: Raise `AttributeError` (not `ModuleNotFoundError`) from`__getattr__` (open)